ocaml-community/utop/README.md

     $ ocamlfind ocamlc -o myutop -thread -linkpkg -linkall -predicates create_toploop \
         -package compiler-libs.toplevel,utop myutop.cmo

-Note that if you are not using ocamlfind, you will need to do that yourself.
+Note that if you are not using `ocamlfind`, you will need to do that yourself.
 You have to call `Topfind.don't_load` with the list of all packages linked with the toplevel.

-A full example using ocamlbuild is provided in the [examples/custom-utop](examples/custom-utop) directory.
+A full example using `ocamlbuild` is provided in the [examples/custom-utop](examples/custom-utop) directory.